Sign up to Disney+ to stream hundreds of movies and shows

 Disney is a company that needs no introduction.
 It’s the biggest player in entertainment and is home to a sizeable share of the biggest brands in the world.
 In fact, Disney is even bigger than you probably realise.
 Did you know that Disney owns Scrubs?
 Or Family Guy?
 Or M*A*S*H?
 Or National Geographic?

-As such, despite the fact Netflix has over a decade of experience finding its feet and building out its library, Disney+ will be able to compete from day one.
+As such, despite the fact Netflix has over a decade of experience finding its feet and building out its library, Disney+ has been able to compete from day one.
 But is it good enough to make you do away with your Netflix subscription altogether?
 Let’s compare Disney+ and Netflix.

 Let’s start with a top-line comparison of what each service offers.